hnthinh2909/react-todo-app/README.md

 # ReactJs

-**This project is an exercise on CodersX, some language, image or SVG i used in this exercise:**
+**This project is an exercise on CodersX, with some language, image or SVG i used in this exercise:**

 - Language: [React](https://https://reactjs.org/).